 Reblochon cheese is so versatile, it can be used in many ways and a variety of dishes as well as being a tasty cheese on a cheese board.
 Reblochon comes in several qualities and ages depending on whether it is for eating or cooking.
 This soft cheese with an edible rind has a distinctive slightly nutty taste but not over-strong flavour and so far I have used it in place of other cheeses in various recipes.
+It’s fun to adapt recipes to the region as is easier to source local produce and always better!
 Here is the first of a few that I shall publish.
 To learn the history of Reblochon check out my earlier blog posting Cheeses of the Haute Savoie – Reblochon.
 Reblochon is probably most famous as the main ingredient in Tartiflette

 Reblochon Frittata – or Frittaflette or Tartittata!